mattmoor/terraform-playground/staging-support-example/README.md

 This example holds a proof of concept for how we can use Chainguard's "assumed" identities to facilitate customer support by assuming a "support" identity.

+- `sample.tf`: A sample group with a policy resource to demonstrate we can view things.
+- `support.tf`: An identity that would be assumed by a support engineer with read access to the group.

+## In action

 Assume the support identity: